Stelios-Kourlis/MD-For-TMP/README.md

 * Task List
 * Emojis (Unless implemented as Images)

+## Requirements
+Your project should already have the 2D Sprites and Unity UI packages You should already have install TMP Essentials

 ## Installing
 Just download the .unitypackage and import it to your project.
 Import all the files it asks for.
 Then add a MarkdownFormatter component to a game object that has TMP components on it